 Turin is a truly wonderful city with much to offer.
 I think it’s become one of my favourite cities so I’m sure to go back!

-You can now download this article on the GPSmyCity app.
-For a small upgrade they will give you a city map and GPS directions to all the sites and places mentioned in this post, which you can read and use offline – no internet connection needed.
+You can now download this article and more on Turin on the GPSmyCity app.
 A great idea for exploring the city – click here to get the link.